Smart View Login

 No. Currently, each installation of a mobile application has a unique identifier but the app does not request a name or contact information nor does it have permission to access such information from the device.

-In Austin, Texas, city employees about biking participated in a bike usage application.
+In Austin, Texas, city employees participated in a bike usage application.
 In Portland, Oregon, the Department of Transportation ran a “Pothole Palooza” program to entice citizen engagement.
+We believe that those city fleet users and engaged citizens represent optimum users, but that may take time and effort.
+Feel free to discuss driver recruitment with us.

 Besides contributing to the aggregate data for the city, by opting to share their driving events with the city, the driver receives the driving events in the city on their map display as well.